3 Ways To Relax When You Listen To English

 I can look at the thousands of Instagram or Facebook followers of my peers and wonder why I’m so far behind.
 I can look at the hundreds of comments on popular blogs and wonder why no-one is reading mine.
 I can feel my blood pressure rising as I write.

-Then I remember what life was like last July when I just started writing on this blog.
+Then I remember what life was like in July 2016 when I just started writing on this blog.
 When I had 6 newsletter subscribers.
 And I realise that I’ve made huge progress.

 The easiest way to a happy life is to compare you with you.
 Especially in language learning.
 The easiest way to compare yourself with yourself is to track and measure YOUR progress.